aseyq/leidensim/README.md

 ```
 conda --version
 ```

-## What to Practice before the workshop
-You don't need to practice anything before the workshop.
-Although if you'd like, you can take a look at Python basics.
-The second session we will have will be about Python basics anyways.
+You should be seeing something like `Python 3.9.1` and `Anaconda 4.4.10` depending on your version.

 If you fail to install Anaconda, we will have some time before the second session starts.
 If you come to the second class 10-15 minutes earlier, I can help you install it.
 We will not use Python in the first session.

+## What are the prequisites and what to practice before the workshop
+There are no prequisites, but it would be helpful if you have some other programming tool experience.
+You don't really need to practice anything before the workshop, although if you'd like, you can take a look at Python basics.
+In the second (optional) session, we will cover Python basics anyways.

+## What to expect
+I will upload the slides and notes shortly.
+So you can skim through them and see if the workshop is any good for you.